dotabuff/yasha/README.md

 ## About Source 2

-The upcoming Source 2 Engine requires several incompatible changes, so we work on it in the `source2` branch.
+The upcoming Source 2 Engine requires several incompatible changes, so we work on it in a separate repository.

 See also [Sange, the Dota 2 (Source 2) parser](http://github.com/dotabuff/sange)